Aviah/django-simple-search/README.md

 Entries are saved automatically when you save an object (with a post_save signal).

-Just add to every model that should be indexed a 'SearchConfig' class, with the fields to be indexed, as follows:
+Just add to every model that you want to index a 'SearchConfig' class, with the fields to be indexed, as follows:

 	class Product(models.Model):